masolimano/maneage/README-hacking.md

         # merge.
 In the commit message, Explain any conflicts that you
         # fixed.
         git commit

+        # Do a clean build of your project (to check for "Semanic
+        # conflicts" (not detected as a conflict by Git, but may cause a
+        # crash in your project).
+You can backup your build directory
+        # before running the 'distclean' target.

+        # Any error in the build will be due to changes in Maneage, so look
+        # closely at the commits (especially the

+        ./project make distclean  # will DELETE ALL your build-directory!!
+        ./project configure -e
+        ./project make
         ```

    - *Adding Maneage to a fork of your project*: As you and your colleagues